 French women like expensive things but – crucially, as it forms a huge part of their look – they are clever shoppers and know how and when to chuck in the odd high street find.
 I popped in to Topshop in ION to buy a T-shirt this morning and stumbled across two amazing French-girl jackets.
 And this season is all about the jacket.
 Here they are.
 Get ’em whilst you can (I bought both).

 Awful name, but this jersey boyfriend jacket (puke) is amazing for traveling and long enough that it feels luxe.
 It’s amazingly comfortable fabric but the downside is that in order to keep its shape, I think you’ll need to dry clean it – and ignore their machine wash instructions.
 Awesome with drop earrings, jeans and a retro-T. Actually that’s what Topshop say, and I do agree.
-It looks amazing on so here’s another pic below.
+It looks amazing on, so here’s another pic below.
+It’s a great length, too.

 Again, it looks far more rocking when it’s actually on and succeeds in being a nod to double breastedness, but without the boxy gangster image.
 Oh an it doesn’t do up, nor is it meant to.
 Phew.
 Pass the croissants.